cognisant/Docs.DevelopmentProcess/README.md

 To minimise the quantity of partially complete stories at the end of a sprint, a limit is imposed on the number of work in progress stories.
 Currently, this limit is set at 3 stories.

 The sprint board is also used to track distractions which occur during a sprint.
 These are recorded on Post-it notes with a description and a rough estimate of time spent on them.
 A distraction is anything that prevented a team member from spending time on planned sprint tasks, e.g. time spent in meetings or responding to support tickets.
 These can be used to identify trends in impediments, and account for lower than expected achievement during a sprint.

+##### Tracking the productivity of different sprints

+The team maintains a 'Sprint Velocity' Google sheet.
+Every sprint, various metrics such as 'points achieved', 'total distractions (hours)' etc. are recorded on the spreadsheet.
+This data is used to track the team's performance (or 'velocity') over time.
+The 'notes' section of this spreadsheet is used to record team members' planned leave from work.

 #### Daily Scrums